youyanggu/covid19_projections/model-details.md

 Please see the [About](/about#assumptions) page to read about the assumptions in our model.

+## Data

+The sole data source we use is the daily reported deaths from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).
+In addition, we use population data for each state/country to calculate the total susceptible population.

+Because the raw data may be noisy, we must first run a smoothing algorithm to smooth the data.
+For example, if a state reports 0 death on one day and 300 deaths the next day, we smooth the data to show 150 deaths on each day.

 ## Parameters

 For our SEIS model, there are basic inputs/parameters that must be set to begin simulation. [covid19-scenarios.org](https://covid19-scenarios.org/) developed by the University of Basel provides a good visualization of sample inputs/parameters into a simulation.
 We chose a set of parameters that we think are important for the accuracy of the simulation.
 We divide the parameters into two categories: